This webpage provides step-by-step instructions for non-government entities who would like to apply for CHIA's Case Mix data.

 Pursuant to 957 CMR 5, CHIA’s Data Release Regulation, most non-governmental requests for data are required to be reviewed by an internal Data Privacy Committee and an external Data Release Committee.
 The committees are charged with determining whether the proposed use of CHIA data meet the criteria described in 957 CMR 5.06(10).
 The Executive Director considers the committees’ recommendations and approves or denies each request for data.

 Prior to release of the data, the applicant must execute CHIA’s data use agreement.
 The data use agreement will include the approved application and data management plan.
 CHIA does not accept comments or revisions to its data use agreement.
 Data Applicants should consider consulting their legal or compliance office for DUA assessment before they submit an application for review.
+Please watch a short video, Data Use Obligations of Recipients of CHIA Data, intended for researchers holding and using CHIA confidential data.

 IT processes the data extract.Once the extract is completed, CHIA ships the data extract with the final approval letter signed by the Executive Director to the data recipient.